Dryden, Ontario: Government

 Dryden is currently part of the provincial electoral district of Kenora—Rainy River.
 Kenora—Rainy River's Member of Provincial Parliament has been Greg Rickford, a member of the Progressive Conservative Party of Ontario, since 2018.
 He was preceded by Sarah Campbell and Howard Hampton, both of the New Democratic Party.
 Federally, the city is part of the Kenora riding, which has been represented by Eric Melillo, a Conservative, since 2019.
 He was preceded by the Liberal Bob Nault and the aforementioned Greg Rickford.

 The city council is composed of six councillors and a mayor.
 As with the rest of Ontario, municipal elections occur every 4 years.
 Currently, Dryden's mayor is Greg Wilson, elected 2018.
 Previous mayors of Dryden have included Craig Nuttall (elected in 2010 and 2014), Anne Krassilowsky (elected in 2002 and 2006), and Roger Valley in the 1990s.

 Infrastructure and services

 The city is served by Dryden Regional Airport.
-Currently, Bearskin Airlines operates services from Dryden to various other airports in the area, including Thunder Bay International Airport and Winnipeg James Armstrong Richardson International Airport.
 The Dryden Water Aerodrome is located within the city limits, on Wabigoon Lake.

 Dryden is located on Ontario Highway 17, part of the Trans-Canada Highway, between Winnipeg and Thunder Bay.
 Several secondary highways pass through or near the city: